ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 3. Proprietary Software

-- Internally developed software that, while more controlled, still poses direct and indirect risks related to internal processes and communication.
+- Internally developed software that, while more controlled, can still pose direct and indirect risks to the systems and processes involved in software delivery.
+- Considerations of "Build vs Buy" for internal tooling have to balance the internal supply chain risks of building in-house against the risks posed by onboarding a supplier.

 4. Hardware

-- Physical devices and infrastructure that support software operations, vulnerable to supply chain attacks at the manufacturing or distribution stages.
+- Physical devices and infrastructure that support software operations, can be vulnerable to supply chain attacks at the manufacturing or distribution stages.
+- BYOD policies can amplify or introduce risk by allowing personal hardware to access data, code, and tooling that has not been under the same scrutiny as company issued devices.

 5. Inter-Team Interactions

-- Effective collaboration and communication between development, testing, and operations teams are crucial.
+- Effective collaboration and communication between development, testing, security, and operations teams are crucial.
 Miscommunication or siloed operations can lead to security oversights and process inefficiencies.